Timor-Leste: Foreign relations and military

-International cooperation has always been important to East Timor; donor funds made up 80% of the budget before oil revenues began to replace them.
+International cooperation has always been important to Timor-Leste; donor funds made up 80% of the budget before oil revenues began to replace them.
 International forces also provided security, with five UN missions sent to the country from 1999.
 The final one, the United Nations Integrated Mission in East Timor, began after the 2006 East Timorese crisis and concluded in 2012.

-East Timor formally applied to join ASEAN in 2011, and was granted observer status and accepted "in principle" in November 2022.
+Timor-Leste formally applied to join ASEAN in 2011, and was granted observer status and accepted "in principle" in November 2022.
 Despite the nationalist political leadership promoting closer ties with Melanesian states, the country has targeted ASEAN membership since before its independence, with its leaders stating that joining Pacific bodies would have precluded ASEAN membership.
 ASEAN membership was sought for economic and security reasons, including to improve the relationship with Indonesia.
-Nonetheless, the process has been slow due to a lack of support from some ASEAN states.
-East Timor is thus an observer to the Pacific Islands Forum and the Melanesian Spearhead Group.
+Nonetheless, the process has been slow due to a lack of support from some ASEAN states and concerns about Timor-Leste's institutional capacity to meet ASEAN's commitments.
+As part of its efforts to demonstrate commitment and capacity, Timor-Leste had established diplomatic missions in each ASEAN member state by 2016.
+On 27 May 2025, Malaysian Prime Minister Anwar Ibrahim, ASEAN chair for the year, announced that Timor-Leste would be admitted as the regional bloc's 11th full member during the ASEAN Summit scheduled for October 2025 in Kuala Lumpur, subject to the completion of remaining obligations under the economic pillar.
+Timor-Leste is an observer to the Pacific Islands Forum and the Melanesian Spearhead Group.
 More broadly, the country is a leader within the Group of Seven Plus (g7+), an organisation of fragile states.
 It is also a member of the Community of Portuguese Language Countries.